-Phillips Media Group Acquires Five Publications
+Phillips Media Group acquires five publications

-Harrison, AR — Phillips Media Group announced that they have entered into an agreement to acquire five publications from Gannett Co., Inc. The transaction is scheduled to close on September 1st.
+HARRISON, Ark. — Phillips Media Group announced that they have entered into an agreement to acquire five publications from Gannett Co., Inc. The transaction is scheduled to close on Sept.
+1.

 Dirks, Van Essen & April, a media merger and acquisition firm based in Santa Fe, New Mexico, represented Gannett in the transaction.
 Terms of the transaction were not disclosed.